johnjfox/Analytic_Enterprise/markdown/02c_Exploratory_Analysis.md

 4           5.0          3.6           1.4          0.2  Iris-setosa
 ```

 We've already seen how to calculate the mean for each of the variables, for instance Petal_Width, using the `describe()` and other aggregation methods, but what exactly happened there?
 We performed the aggregation across ALL of the samples.
 This may or may not make sense depending on the question we're asking.
 Often, we don't want the mean across all of the data.
 Instead we may want the mean across some collection of data that has been collected into a meaningful group.
 Perhaps this grouping will be by the date that the sample was taken, or in our case, by the class of iris that was sampled.
-When we do this, we are constructing what we call a *conditional mean*, which reflects that we are computing the mean conditioned on only looking at data that has certain characteristics, in this case it is drawn from a certain class.

 As usual, this idea is easier done than said.
-Using the tools that we have so far, how might we construct the mean Petal_Length, conditioned on the the class of the sample being `Iris_Setosa`.
+Using the tools that we have so far, how might we construct the mean Petal_Length, conditioned on the the class of the sample being `Iris_Setosa`?
 One way to do so would be the following:

 ```python
 >>> # Walk through this statement and make sure that you understand step by step what is happening